Obama doesn't dye and tell

 Obama’s hair was black without a trace of gray when he took office in January 2009.

-A leader's true hair color has sometimes been a matter of controversy.
+A leader's true hair colour has sometimes been a matter of controversy.

 One secret former President Ronald Reagan took with him to his grave was whether he dyed his midnight-black hair.
 Reagan always denied he hued his hair and interviews with his barber never proved otherwise.